 - A ready-to-go snack that requires no prep time

 - Dense caloric makeup keeps you feeling full longer

 However, when I started digging in deeper to the keto diet, I found that there are some very differing opinions about peanut butter and keto!

-I started to really question, “can you eat peanut butter on keto?”
+I started to really question, “can I eat peanut butter on keto?”
 Or would it stall my weight loss efforts?

 The mention of peanut butter often brings up controversy in the keto world.

 Let’s take a look at the nutritional value of peanut butter:

 - Calories: 190

 - Sodium: 110mg